Robert Gentry (actor): Career

-Gentry also played the part of Richard Hunt on Days of Our Lives from 1994 to 1995, as well as several other shorter roles on other serials, including The Bold & The Beautiful where he played Elliot, the Forrester family attorney.
+Gentry played the part of Richard Hunt on Days of Our Lives from 1994 to 1995, as well as shorter roles on other serials, including The Bold & The Beautiful where he played Elliot, the Forrester family attorney.

-Gentry has also turned up periodically as a guest on a number of primetime series.
+Gentry appeared as a guest on a number of primetime series.
 In the early-1970s he co-starred with Agnes Moorehead in the film Dear Dead Delilah.

-Gentry died on September 17, 2022, at the age of 81.

-Recognition

 In 1988, Gentry was nominated for an Emmy Award for Outstanding Lead Actor in a Drama Series for his All My Children role.

+Personal life

+Gentry was born in New York City on September 29, 1940.
+He died on September 17, 2022, at the age of 81.